umccr/infrastructure/cdk/apps/dev_worker/README.md

 ### Set SSH config
-This assumes you have loaded your public key complement `aws.pub` into your github keys (which are publicly accessible) You may choose between ec2-user and ssm-user, both have identical setups. ssm-user may be removed in future.
+This assumes you have loaded your public key complement `aws.pub` into your github keys (which are publicly accessible) You may choose between ec2-user and ssm-user, both have identical setups.
+I would recommend the ec2-user
-*Roman politely asks you to use the ssm function provided above over this ssh alias.*
+You will need to use the ssh command over ssm if you wish to rsync data from your local machine to the instance.
+Note that data transfer is very slow as we're not going over port 22 directly.
 ```
 host i-* mi-*
     ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"